-Drink 32 oz of any of the following: REGULAR Gatorade (not sugar free) or apple, cranberry or grape juice.
-(No orange juice) Drinks lots of clear liquids right up until midnight.
+Drinks lots of liquids, protein and Gatorade/Powerade Zero right up until midnight.
 After midnight, you should not eat or drink anything, unless advised by your surgeon to take certain medicines in the morning.

 What to Expect the Day of Surgery